Supplements

 B6 and B12

 Many adults lose the ability to convert, or methylate, B vitamins.
 Taking a supplement may not help if it isn’t in the correct form.
 Additionally, too much vitamin B6 can be toxic.
 For this reason, please discuss testing and supplements with your doctor.
 If testing reveals an inability to methylate, you may need a methylated form of B vitamins.
 This should be managed with your doctor.
 You can find a methylated B vitamin complex online.
-Regardless of your genes, you can take a methylated B vitamin.
+Regardless of your genes, you can take a methylated B vitamin complex.